dngulin/blender-skyfallen-import/README.md

 This is a very early version of an import script.
 The script is developed and tested with Blender 2.79.

-For install addon copy a `skyfallen_import` into your blender addons directory and activate it in the user preferences.
+For addon installation copy the `skyfallen_import` directory into your blender addons directory and activate it in the user preferences.

 Addon is licensed under the GNU GPL v.3.

-### What imports
+### What is supported

 1. Static (BMS) and skinned (BMA) geometry
 2. Textures and UV-maps